-The idea behind controlled comforting is to help children get used to settling themselves to sleep, rather than feeding, patting or cuddling them to sleep.
+The idea behind controlled comforting is to help babies and children move away from needing you to feed, pat or cuddle them to sleep.

-Controlled comforting has been found to be safe and effective.
-Babies whose parents have used controlled comforting are more likely to sleep better in the short term.
+So it’s important to know that babies are safe if they cry when you leave them for short and predictable periods during controlled comforting.
+It might also help to know that babies whose parents have used controlled comforting are more likely to sleep better in the short term.

-Some parents worry that controlled comforting will hurt their relationship with their child.
-When this settling strategy is used appropriately, there’s no evidence of harm.
-But if you’re unsure or you’d like advice about your baby’s sleep, talk with your child and family health nurse, GP or paediatrician.
+If you’re unsure about controlled comforting or you’d like advice about your baby’s sleep, talk with your child and family health nurse, GP or paediatrician.